 Sometimes, it could be to your advantage to provide a an offering that offers either equity or debt separated by a minimum investment amount.
 Since Crowdfunding tends to attract smaller investment amounts on average, some issuers offer debt for investors who fall below a threshold, but then offer equity to investors who surpass a certain threshold (e.g. $10K).
 This also keeps the number of investors on the cap table (i.e. the document that tracks who owns a part of your business) down to a manageable few.
 Importantly, you need to consider the same factors set for equity offerings or debt offerings described above.

-Oftentimes traditional crowdfunding campaigns give away bonus perks in the form of credits, discounts, or giveaways.
-This is the way that every Kickstarter campaign works.
-The difference of course is that here you’re attracting investors with bigger pocket books.
-On the Wunderfund, we encourage you to combine bonus perks to your offering to incentivize investors.
+Oftentimes traditional crowdfunding campaigns give away bonus perks in the form of credits, discounts, or giveaways in products or services.
+On the Wunderfund, we encourage you to combine bonus perks to your offering for investors.

 Perks can be as creative as you like and usually have a unique tie to your goods or services.
 They can be special products, discount cards, and even private access to special events.
 Note, if you offer a perk you must carry through and honor the credit or discount, because it’s a condition of the investment.